Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 To test if Sigil's Python 3.9+ plugin framework is fully functional, you can do the following:

-1. download testplugin_v019.zip from [https://github.com/Sigil-Ebook/Sigil/raw/master/docs/testplugin_v019.zip](https://github.com/Sigil-Ebook/Sigil/raw/master/docs/testplugin_v019.zip)
+1. Install the very latest testplugin_vxxx.zip from the 'docs' folder of your downloaded/extracted [Sigil source code](#sigil)
 2. open Sigil to the normal nearly blank template epub it generates when opened
 3. use Plugins->Manage Plugins menu and make sure you have a Python 3.4+ interpreter configured
 4. use the "Add Plugin" button to navigate to and add testplugin_vXXX.zip and then hit "Okay" to exit the Manage Plugins Dialog